Nordenskiöld Land

 Human History

-Central Spitsbergen has a rich human history including Pomor hunting camps from the 17th century, international whaling stations, and extensive coal mining operations that shaped Svalbard's modern settlements.
-Within the park area, abandoned mines, transport infrastructure, and worker camps from early 20th century coal extraction remain as cultural heritage sites documenting the industrial history of the archipelago.
-Scientific exploration of the area's geology and paleontology began in the 19th century and continues today, with the park's fossil sites contributing significantly to understanding of past climates and evolutionary history.
+Central Spitsbergen has a rich human history including Russian Pomor hunting camps from the 18th century, international whaling operations, and extensive coal mining that shaped Svalbard's modern settlements.
+[1] Within the park area, abandoned mines, transport infrastructure, and worker camps from early 20th-century coal extraction remain as cultural heritage sites documenting the industrial history of the archipelago.
+Scientific exploration of the area's geology and palaeontology began in the 19th century, with Nordenskiöld himself collecting fossils during his Svalbard expeditions of the 1860s, and research continues today contributing significantly to understanding past climates and evolutionary history.

 Park History

-Nordenskiold Land was established as a national park in 2003 as part of Svalbard's comprehensive conservation planning that ultimately protected approximately 65% of the archipelago's land area.
-The park's creation recognized both the area's outstanding geological and paleontological heritage and its wilderness values as the most accessible large natural area from Longyearbyen.
-Management balances the preservation of sensitive geological sites and fragile tundra vegetation with continued access for recreation, research, and the established practices of expedition-style travel in Svalbard.
+Nordenskiöld Land was established as a national park in 2003 as part of Svalbard's comprehensive conservation planning that ultimately resulted in the protection of approximately 65% of the archipelago's land area.
+[1] The park's creation recognised both the area's outstanding geological and palaeontological heritage and its wilderness values as the most accessible large natural area from Longyearbyen.
+In 2021, the park was expanded by 2,914 km² and renamed Van Mijenfjorden National Park, including the former Sveagruva mining area, driven by the need to protect sea-ice-dependent species.
+[2]

 Major Trails And Attractions

 The park is popular for multi-day hiking and skiing expeditions through the mountain valleys, with routes connecting Longyearbyen's hinterland to the inner reaches of the park through passes between flat-topped mountains.
-The Colesdalen and Fardalen valleys provide relatively accessible routes into the park's interior, with opportunities to observe reindeer, explore geological formations, and experience the vast silence of the High Arctic wilderness.
-Fossil-hunting at designated sites (observation only, collecting prohibited) and glacier observation from safe distances are notable activities, while winter ski traverses of the park offer exceptional wilderness experiences under the northern lights.
+Reindalen — Svalbard's largest ice-free valley — provides a standout wilderness route with abundant reindeer, periglacial landforms including moraines, rock glaciers, and pingos, and extensive tundra.
+[1] Fossil observation (collecting is prohibited) and glacier viewing at safe distances are notable activities, while winter ski traverses of the park offer exceptional wilderness experiences under the northern lights.

 Visitor Facilities And Travel